Why Fluorescent Light Bulbs?

 Because of these admittedly small amounts of mercury—5 milligrams or less—these bulbs cannot be simply thrown out in the dumpster or treated as municipal waste, as CFLs can break down and release their toxic contents when discarded in these ways.

-All mercury-containing light bulbs be disposed of regularly and in a legal manner to avoid the effects of mercury emissions on the environment.
-Click here to purchase a fluorescent light bulb recycling box.
+All mercury-containing light bulbs should be disposed of regularly and in a legal manner to avoid the effects of mercury emissions on the environment.

 One of the main hazards of mercury exposure is its tendency to buildup in the atmosphere.
 This buildup eventually falls down as rain and snow, polluting land and surface water.
 This is why proper mercury light bulb disposal is so important.